Contingency Planning During COVID-19: Now More Than Ever

 Help is Available

-For more information, templates and precedents that you can download without charge and adjust to fit your individual circumstances, see When Bad Things Happen to Good Lawyers, A Contingency Planning Handbook on the Law Society website.
+For more information, templates and precedents that you can download without charge and adjust to fit your individual circumstances, see the Business Continuity and Succession Planning Guide and Checklist on the Law Society website.

 When to Start Your Contingency Planning